-Taking out life insurance allows you to protect your family financially when you’re no longer around.
+Taking out family life insurance allows you to protect your loved ones financially if you were no longer around.

-If you pass away, a cash pay out will be made to your loved ones.
+If you pass away during your policy term, a cash pay out will be made to your loved ones.

 Many people perceive life insurance to be confusing, but it doesn’t have to be.